The Ward

 Commerce in the Ward

-The number and variety of businesses contained within what is a small geographical area are astonishing.
-The ward contains over 700 businesses.
-These include 241 Professional Services Firms (Legal, Consultants, Accountants etc.), 230 ‘Industry’ (Retailers, Pubs and Restaurants, Healthcare, Hotels etc.), 52 Financial Services (Investment Management, Hedge Funds, Brokers etc.), 42 Property Services, 35 Media Companies, 34 IT Companies, 25 National Organisations, 14 Banking, 13 Representative Agencies, 10 London Wide Bodies, 10 Education, 4 Arts & Culture, 3 Central Government and 2 International Organisations.
+The number and variety of businesses contained within what is a small geographical area is astonishing.
+Sectors include numerous Professional Services Firms (Legal, Consultants, Accountants), ‘Industry’ (Retailers, Pubs and Restaurants, Healthcare, Hotels), Financial Services (Investment Management, Hedge Funds, Brokers), Property Services, Media Companies, Technology Companies, National Organisations, Banking, Representative Agencies, London Wide Bodies, Education, Arts & Culture, and International Organisations.

 Recent Developments and the Future